alexpls/alexplescan.com/_posts/2016-03-28-development-environment-config-overrides-in-jekyll.md

 I needed to override config variables when the site is running in a development environment.
 Some examples of dev only overrides I wanted to do are:

-- Skip minifying the SASS output so it's still be easily debuggable
+- Skip minifying the SASS output so it's easily debuggable
 - Show all draft posts by default
 - Run the server on port 4000, accepting all incoming connections